brevzin/cpp_proposals/4259_div_floor/div-floor.md

 |Swift|`x.divided(by: y, rounding: .awayFromZero)`|
 |Proposed C++|`std::div_away_zero(x, y)`|

-And I don't find a hypothetical `div_round` all that perplexing either.
-Arguably that's the very clear analogue to the floating point function we already have, which makes it easily discoverable:
+I also don't find a hypothetical `div_round` all that perplexing either.
+Arguably that's the very clear analogue to the floating point function we already have, which makes it easily discoverable.
+After all, we have these four unary floating point operations, and the integer division functions conceptually do the same thing as a floating point division following by the particular specified rounding (of course without actually round-tripping through floating point types and entirely avoiding any potential rounding errors):

 |Unary Floating Point|Binary Integer Division|
 |-|-|